-Zoom Web Administration tool allows administrator to configure a set of characters as disallowed in file or folder name.
+Zoom Web Management Console allows administrator to configure a set of characters as illegal or disallowed in file or folder name.
 Import/Ingest with files with such names will fail.
 This list can be customized however read the caveats that apply.

 Client OS caveat:

 By default the set of invalid characters defaults to the ones that Mac, Linux & Windows OS do not allow in a path name.
 This ensures that if a path in the Zoom repository gets checked out on any client OS, creating a working copy file/folder of that name will work.
 Even though Zoom with Unicode support built-in can handle any file name character set, built-in OS applications like Windows Explorer, MacOS Finder will have issues.

 If services like Preview server, Archive manager, Auto Checkout run on an OS that disallows certain characters, ingesting these assets from a client OS that does allow such characters will cause file access to fail on the DAM server.
 Since Zoom allows range of OS deployment options for client & server, the disallowed character list must take this into account.

 The path name validation happens on individual characters, prefixes and suffixes.
 You can edit the default settings through the Server Control Panel’s repository “Repository Settings” menu.